codepath/android_guides/Cloning-a-Login-Screen-Layout.md

 Customize the theme of the ActionBar in the `styles.xml` as explained in [this stackoverflow post](http://stackoverflow.com/a/9249702) to adjust the color of the ActionBar.
 Also, check out the [Advanced Actionbar](https://github.com/thecodepath/android_guides/wiki/Extended-ActionBar-Guide#custom-actionbar-styles) cliffnotes for more details.

+**How do I customize the style of a button?**

+Styling a button requires the use of either image assets (see the [ImageButton](http://developer.android.com/reference/android/widget/ImageButton.html)) or alternatively applying the concept of [custom drawables](http://guides.codepath.com/android/Drawables#customizing-a-button).
+For readymade solutions, check out [these nice looking pre-built buttons](http://www.dibbus.com/2011/03/9patch-images-in-android/) or [this handy button generator](http://angrytools.com/android/button/)

-**How do I create a pressed button state?**
+**How do I create a custom pressed button state?**

 Button states are created by using a "drawable" xml resource called a [State List](http://developer.android.com/guide/topics/resources/drawable-resource.html#StateList).
 The core is you define each state with it's own drawable by assigning the background of the button as the state list.
 Check out our [Drawables Cliffnotes](https://github.com/thecodepath/android_guides/wiki/Drawables) or the [Button Custom Background Official Guide](http://developer.android.com/guide/topics/ui/controls/button.html#CustomBackground) for specific details.

 **How do I set the opacity of a layout or view?**

 The opacity of any view can be set in the XML Layout in two ways.
 First, the `background` property supports alpha values when specifying a color hex as [described here](http://stackoverflow.com/a/11019879) in the format of "#AARRGGBB" for example "#80a4113b" would set the alpha channel to 50% for the color "#a4113b".
 In short using "hex opacity values", you can make the background color semi-transparent.
-Alternately, you can use the [android:alpha](http://developer.android.com/reference/android/view/View.html#attr_android:alpha) property which must be a floating point from 0 to 1.
-Note that `alpha` sets **both the view and in all of it's children** to this opacity so this is often not what you want.
+Alternatively, you can use the [android:alpha](http://developer.android.com/reference/android/view/View.html#attr_android:alpha) property which must be a floating point from 0 to 1.
+Note though that `alpha` sets **both the view and all of it's children** to this opacity which is often not desired.

 **How do I set an entire region to have a particular background color or image?**

 Simply assign the [android:background](http://developer.android.com/reference/android/view/View.html#attr_android:background) property to any view or layout to change the background color or image.
 The `android:background` for any view can be either a color hex value "#000040" or a drawable image "@drawable/some_image".
 Use padding around a layout to add extra content spacing.
+Remember that you can embed layouts within each other if needed to achieve the desired effect.

 **How would I create images that look good at any resolution?**